 In Malaysia, finding property designed with accessibility in mind seems… hard.
 I don’t think I have a choice but to make and pay for the enhancements myself out of pocket.

 There’s no way around it.
-My dream home in Malaysia is going to be expensive.
+Your dream home in Malaysia is going to be expensive.

-People say that you should buy a home that you can afford.
-But here’s the thing: I don’t want to skimp on housing.
+That might sound like a lot, but here’s the thing: I don’t want to skimp on housing.
 If I’m going to make the biggest purchase of my life, I want to make sure I’m damn well happy with it.

-So if I lack the funds, what options do I have?
-Three possible options I can think of:
+So, what options do I have if I don’t have that much money?
+Five possible options I can think of:

 - Buy an awesome house with some friends.
 6 friends pooled their money together and bought a $1.3 million house in Toronto.
-According to the article, they knew they can’t afford to buy properties they love on their own, so they decided to do it together.
-Maybe my friends are crazy enough to do this with me too?
+According to the article, they knew they couldn’t afford to buy properties they love on their own, so they decided to do it together.

 - Start my own intentional community.
 I’ve subscribed to Intentional Communities for some time now, they give great newsletters and resources.
 I keep looking out for communities based in Malaysia but alas, no luck yet.
 Maybe some of you want to take a look and start one?